Skip to main content

 We had an interesting conversation about Jaxon Smith-Njigba on the FantasyPros start/sit show this week.
 JSN is coming off an eight-catch game against the Lions, but those eight receptions netted only 51 yards.
 That’s my concern with Smith-Njigba: the lack of big plays and touchdowns.
 We’re 21 games into JSN’s career.
 He has four career touchdowns and is averaging 9.7 yards per catch.
 Smith-Njigba’s usage has been more encouraging this season under new Seahawks offensive coordinator Ryan Grubb than it was last year with Shane Waldron calling the plays, but JSN is still averaging an uninspiring 6.8 yards per target.
 When he had 95 catches and 1,606 receiving yards at Ohio State as a 19-year-old sophomore while playing alongside Chris Olave and Garrett Wilson, JSN seemed destined for stardom.
 I’m starting to worry that Smith-Njigba’s ceiling might be that of a good NFL possession receiver.
 There’s nothing wrong with that, but I was hoping JSN might become a more athletic Keenan Allen.
 It’s possible he’s just a more athletic Tyler Boyd.

-If Malik Nabers is out with a concussion this week, Wan’Dale Robinson gains at least a small degree of value, but we probably shouldn’t ascribe superpowers to Wan’Dale, who catches a lot of passes but doesn’t break off many big plays or score many touchdowns.
+With Malik Nabers out with a concussion this week, Wan’Dale Robinson gains at least a small degree of value, but we probably shouldn’t ascribe superpowers to Wan’Dale, who catches a lot of passes but doesn’t break off many big plays or score many touchdowns.
 Part of the reason Wan’Dale has been so effective this season is that Nabers has been such a force, demanding more and more defensive attention with each passing week.
 Wan’Dale is the Taco Bell of wide receivers: You can get impressive quantity at an affordable price, but there isn’t much nutritional value.

 I’m being cautious with my Week 5 ranking of Panthers rookie Xavier Legette, slotting him in at WR43.
 But Legette has undeniable appeal.
 He had 10 targets last week and had 6-66-1 receiving.
 Legette also had two carries for 10 yards, and it’s easy to understand why the Panthers got him involved as a runner: This dude looks dangerous with the ball in his hands.
 Legette is 6-1 and 221 pounds with 4.39 speed.
 He’s a load to deal with after the catch, and I thought he looked good as a route runner last week.
 Legette had a favorable matchup last week vs. the Bengals’ outside cornerbacks.
 His matchup against the Bears this week isn’t as friendly.
 Still, I’d be willing to start the intriguing Legette if I were in a bye-week squeeze.